RML Group: Nissan (1997–1999)

 RML's association with Nissan in touring car racing began with the design of South African Touring car championship Sentra RML P8 in 1993.
 It grew in 1997 moving on from Vauxhall to become the works partner for Nissan in Super Touring, being responsible for the build, development and operation of the BTCC cars as well as the build of the cars for the German and Japanese series.

 The team won the BTCC manufacturers' and teams' titles in 1998 & 1999 with RML project numbers P17 & P18 respectively and the drivers' championship in 1999 with Laurent Aïello.

 SEAT (2004)

 In 2004, RML contracted with SEAT Sport UK to run two SEAT Toledo Cupras in the BTCC with drivers Jason Plato and Rob Huff, at the end of the year RML moved into the WTCC with Chevrolet.

 Chevrolet (2009–2011)

 RML re-entered the BTCC in 2009, running their ex-WTCC Chevrolet Lacettis for 2001 champion Jason Plato, Mat Jackson since round two and James Nash since round four.
-Alex MacDowall.
-Their 2009 campaign has brought good results, taking 11 wins and Plato taking second in the drivers championship.
-In 2010, RML ran the Works Chevrolet team in the BTCC, winning the drivers championship with Jason Plato.
+The 2009 campaign brought good results, taking 11 wins and Plato taking second in the drivers championship.
+In 2010, Chevrolet gave the team full works backing with a pair of Cruzes driven by the returning Plato and series debutant Alex MacDowall.
+Plato won the drivers championship in 2010 with 7 race wins, before winning eight races in 2011 but finishing third in the championship as the Honda pair of champion Matt Neal and runner-up Gordon Shedden had better consistency over the course of the season.
 On 1 February 2012, Chevrolet announced that they will be pulling out of the BTCC to focus on the WTCC, therefore RML will not be taking part in the 2012 BTCC season.

+Mercedes/Plato Racing (2026)

+For 2026, former RML BTCC driver Jason Plato founded his own team, fittingly called Plato Racing.
+He would utilise the RML warehouse as a base for the team.
+The team fielded 2 Mercedes A35 Saloon cars for Daniel Rowbottom and Adam Morgan, who'd both previously driven the original Mercedes A45 in 2019 together.
+Plato would modify the car to be front-wheel drive rather than the factory-standard rear-wheel drive.
+RML served as a chassis and parts supplier for the team.